Yohnah/Docker/README.md

 $ vagrant up --provider <hypervisor>
 ~~~

-After box is running, it is possible ssh to vagrant box environment.
+After box is running it is possible ssh onto box

 ~~~
 $ vagrant ssh
 ~~~

-And perform any ocker actions using the installed docker client within vagrant box.
+And perform any docker actions using the included docker client within vagrant box.

 ## Run Docker on host